And… just as importantly… how not to ask for money for your wedding present!

 With the Patchwork Gift List, our users collect £85 as the average wedding gift.
 This is more than the £66 industry average (The Independent May 2019).
 So with Patchwork you can expect to get more too!

 Most people who ask for wedding money online tend to go down the honeymoon fund route.
 There are a few different sites that will allow you to do that.
 Some are connected to particular travel companies (so in fact these are more like travel vouchers rather than cash).
 Others allow you to collect contributions into accounts that they hold for you.
 With Patchwork, you can collect cash direct.
-It goes into your PayPal or bank account via Stripe so you can spend it whenever you’re ready.
+It goes into your bank account so you can spend it whenever you’re ready.

 The benefits of using Patchwork